luisfrazao/Low-cost-IoT-Plug-Play/README.md

 First usage:

-  - Send the code to the device
+  - Open main file and upload it to the device
   - The device will start as AP and emit hotspot network.
 Connect to the network and go to 192.168.4.1.
   - Insert the needed data on the web page
   - Click submit.
 The device will restart, connect to WiFi, and start sending POST requests with the value read from the sensor